 Our trees are under unprecedented threat from both new and established pests and diseases.

-Observatree is an exciting four year project, which began in autumn 2013, to set up a new UK tree health early warning system using citizen science.
+Observatree is an exciting project, which began in autumn 2013, to set up a new UK tree health early warning system using citizen science.

 Harnessing the power of citizen science is critical to the project’s overall success.
 This is being achieved in two ways.